ed-syspertec/Virtel/docs/manuals/virtel/Virtel456UG/User_Guide.rst

 .. note::

-    Note 1: for row, col and len, a value of '=' means the value of the current row, col or len as set by “SET$ SCREENPOSITION”, page 201
+    Note 1: for row, col and len, a value of '=' means the value of the current row, col or len as set by “SET$ SCREENPOSITION” <#_V456UG_201

     Note 2: the fourth sub-parameter (ht) of the SCREEN parameter is optional.
 If the fourth sub-parameter is specified, then attributes and binary zeroes will be replaced by blanks.
 To keep compatibility with existing scenarios, the instruction will ignore attributes and binary zeroes if the fourth SCREEN sub-parameter is NOT specified.